Job Continues His Response to Eliphaz

 1 “Isn’t a man forced to labor on earth?

-Aren’t his days like the days of a hired hand?
+Are not his days like the days of a hired hand?

-as a hireling who looks for his wages,
+like a hireling who looks for his wages,

 3 so I am made to possess months of misery,